My Research

 Cognitive Psychology: Perceptual Constructivism

 How do people construct unique, subjective realities from the same external world?
 Why do people have different perceptual experiences than each other, including experiences that are non-veridical or otherwise anomalous?
 Cognitive Psychology is the study of the mind and the cognitive and computational strategies that are used to generate our subjective experiences.
-My Master’s thesis investigates a novel visual-proprioceptive illusion in which trials with the same amount of cue integration result from different integration mechanisms.
-This line of work involves inquiry into Bayesian Causal Inference priors, the relationship between bottom-up and top-down processing, and individual differences in qualia.
+This line of work involves inquiry into Bayesian brain, the relationship between bottom-up and top-down processing, and individual differences in qualia.
+I specialize in subjective versus objective veridicality, and phantom perception.